davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 ![numpy-run](/images/2021-01-02-numpy-run.png "RAM usage over time for 1k searches on 1M GIST vectors with numpy")

+So indeed `faiss` can be helpful to tackle cases in which `numpy` or `sklearn` would struggle.

-The full code to try out the GIST example is at <https://github.com/davidefiocco/faiss-on-disk-example>.
+That's it!
+The GIST example above can be reproduced using code on <https://github.com/davidefiocco/faiss-on-disk-example>.

 ### Search on

-The `faiss` documentation is on its GitHub [wiki](https://github.com/facebookresearch/faiss/wiki) (the wiki contains also references to research work at the foundations of the library).
+The `faiss` documentation is on its GitHub [wiki](https://github.com/facebookresearch/faiss/wiki) (the wiki contains also references to [research work](https://github.com/facebookresearch/faiss/wiki#research-foundations-of-faiss) at the foundations of the library).
 An [introductory talk](https://www.youtube.com/watch?v=Un1Q92lfhPM) about `faiss` by its core devs can be found on YouTube, and a high-level intro is also in a [FB engineering blogpost](https://engineering.fb.com/2017/03/29/data-infrastructure/faiss-a-library-for-efficient-similarity-search/).
 More code examples are available on the [`faiss` GitHub repository](https://github.com/facebookresearch/faiss/tree/master/tutorial/python).
 The website [ann-benchmarks.com](http://ann-benchmarks.com) contains the results of benchmarks run with different libraries for approximate nearest neighbors search (including `faiss`).